 3. Have Focus Time

-Focus time means that employees can use dedicated time blocks of their working time to focus on one task entirely.
-During that time chat platforms, phones, email programs and other communication possibilities are muted or turned off.
+Focus time means that employees can use dedicated time blocks to focus on one task entirely.
+During that time, chat platforms, phones, email programs and other communication possibilities are muted or turned off.

 Focus time increases, among other things, productivity, quality and efficiency.
 Apart from that, it also reduces stress.
-It is the foundation to get into a flow state which can result in deep learning and high levels of personal and work satisfaction.
+It is the foundation to get into a flow state, resulting in deep learning and high levels of personal and work satisfaction.

-Strict response times and working hours collide with the essence of focus time.
-Therefore it is worth to reconsider such rules.
-However, some prerequisites such as “Acceptance”, “Respect”, “Trust” and “Focus on Results” are mandatory in order to make it work.
-Read here more about that topic.
+Tough response times and working hours collide with the essence of focus time.
+Therefore it is worth reconsidering such rules.
+However, some prerequisites such as “Acceptance”, “Respect”, “Trust” and “Focus on Results” are mandatory to make it work.

 4. Try Consent decision making

-When your company has an “autocratic”, “consent” or “majority vote” decision style, meetings tend to be loud with hard discussions and arguments.
-They are often time-consuming and silent, but often precious voices do not get heard, which leads to frustration and lack of new ideas and input.
+When your company has an “autocratic”, “consensus” or “majority vote” decision style, meetings tend to be loud with hard discussions and arguments.
+They are often time-consuming, and often precious voices do not get heard, which leads to frustration and lack of new ideas and input.

 Conducting remote decision-making meetings can present an entirely new challenge.
-Loud and hard discussions are tough to follow, especially when several people want to talk at the same time.
+Loud and hard discussions are tough to follow, especially when several people want to talk simultaneously.
 Silent people mentally disconnect even further from such discussions.

-This approach can be discouraging at the beginning, but it becomes familiar over time.
+This approach can seem discouraging initially, but people get accustomed to it over time.
 Furthermore, it has a lot of advantages in the long run, such as more buy-in from everyone, a non-toxic meeting culture, valuable input and information during meetings, and it saves a lot of time.
 Read here more about that topic.